sntioudis/papreca/documentation/commands.md

 If you are unsure about the name of a neighbor list or whether the list is half or full, you can run a small MD (LAMMPS) trajectory (after you set up your LAMMPS input file).
 By doing so, you will force LAMMPS to output (on the screen or in the lammps.log file) detailed information related to the neighbor lists in your simulation.
-The snippet below demostrates the information printed in the first few lines of the lammps.log file generated when running the example located in ./Examples/Phosphate Film Growth from TCP on Fe110/ :
+The snippet below demonstrates the information printed in the first few lines of the lammps.log file generated when running the example located in ./Examples/Phosphate Film Growth from TCP on Fe110/ :

 ```bash
 Neighbor list info ...